virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

 ### Step 4.
 Fix the Bug
 1. Label the bug as **In Progress** and assign it to yourself.
 2. Identify the corresponding experiment and lab from the bug details.
-3. If you lack access to the lab, find the lab creation request on [virtual-labs/engineers-forum](https://github.com/virtual-labs/engineers-forum/issues) and request access by commenting.
+3. If you lack access to the lab, search for the corresponding lab issue [here](https://github.com/virtual-labs/engineers-forum/issues)
+4. Look for an issue titled **Experiment Repository Creation Request** for the corresponding lab.
+Open the issue and comment at the end, requesting access.
+Clearly include your GitHub ID and ask for access to the repository.
+For detailed guidance, refer to the **Requesting Access to Existing Repositories for New Developers** section [here](https://vlead.vlabs.ac.in/development/#onboarding-process)
-4. Follow the [Virtual Lab Development process](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md) to fix the bug.
+5. Follow the [Virtual Lab Development process](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md) to fix the bug.
-5. If the bug details lacks clarity and includes the virtual lab user’s email address, contact them for additional details using [this template](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/bug-processing-guide.md#email-template-for-asking-the-questionclarification-from-the-user--).
+6. If the bug details lacks clarity and includes the virtual lab user’s email address, contact them for additional details using [this template](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/bug-processing-guide.md#email-template-for-asking-the-questionclarification-from-the-user--).
-6. Label the bug as **Question** if clarification is requested.
+7. Label the bug as **Question** if clarification is requested.
-7. Close certain bug types with comments explaining the reason:
+8. Close certain bug types with comments explaining the reason:
     - Invalid [Example](https://github.com/virtual-labs/bugs-virtual-labs/issues/1419)
     - Inappropriate [Example](https://github.com/virtual-labs/bugs-virtual-labs/issues/3329)
     - Duplicate [Example](https://github.com/virtual-labs/bugs-virtual-labs/issues/220)
     - Not Reproducible [Example](https://github.com/virtual-labs/bugs-virtual-labs/issues/626)
-8. Add comments explaining your findings, coding decisions, or resolutions to maintain clarity.
+9. Add comments explaining your findings, coding decisions, or resolutions to maintain clarity.

 ### Step 5.
 Close the Bug